 The increasing demand for temperature-controlled packaging necessitates a lower-cost solution that is cost-effective and better for the environment.

-The first-of-its-kind thermal insulated shipping mailer envelope integrates PCM refrigerants into its construction, allowing specialty pharma and mail-order drug organizations to send individual doses of medications at a stable room temperature with an envelope form factor.
-The patent pending solution removes the need for EPS coolers, a corrugated box, and separate refrigerants by integrating a proprietary phase change material (PCM) into the lining of the mailers and envelope:
+The first-of-its-kind thermal insulated shipping mailer integrates PCM refrigerants into its construction, allowing specialty pharma and mail-order drug organizations to send individual doses of medications at a stable room temperature with an envelope form factor.
+The patent pending solution removes the need for EPS coolers, a corrugated box, and separate refrigerants by integrating a proprietary phase change material (PCM) into the lining of the envelope:

 - Reduces shipping costs and minimizes the space required for shipments

 - Reduces pack-out error by simplifying the packing process since there is only one fully cohesive component

 - Decreases waste as no cooler or corrugate box is required

 - Envelopes are vacuum sealed and shipped in compressed bundles, which allows companies to stock inventory with ease until ready to use